• Skip to primary navigation

 Where to buy tempeh

-Most traditional supermarkets will carry tempeh; however, you can also buy it at some specialty grocery stores or markets.
+Most traditional supermarkets will carry tempeh; however, you can also buy it at some specialty grocery stores or markets, and even a health food store should have it.

 How to make this tempeh marinade

-Use a shallow container that has a tight fitting lid and that is just big enough to fit the tempeh.
+Use a shallow dish that has a tight fitting lid and that is just big enough to fit the tempeh.

 I used a 7.5 x 5 x 1.5 inch rectangular glass Pyrex dish with lid that holds 3 cups (750 ml.) of liquid.